 For this month’s expert itinerary, I reached out to Janet Chapple, author of the book Yellowstone Treasures: The Traveler’s Companion to the National Park.
-The updated third edition just came out in April, and our family will be spending a couple of weeks there this summer, so I wanted to get some expert advice on how to tackle the park.
 Here’s Janet’s expert day-to-day advice:

 Have you heard people say they went to Yellowstone as children and have always wanted to go back?
 I’ve heard this dozens of times and have always responded: “Just do it!”
 When my own children were small, we lived too far from the park to take an inexpensive vacation there.
 But Yellowstone is a must-see vacation destination for any family and can be the perfect reasonably priced trip if you live a drive of a day or two from northwestern Wyoming.

 The best time to go is when your kids are from about five years old, with their awareness of the outside world growing, until adolescence, when they will be totally involved in activities with their peers.
 Your family cannot help but be fascinated by Yellowstone if both children and adults are willing to have new experiences and have prepared in advance by watching Yellowstone videos, holding family conversations, and reading a guidebook or books keyed to your family’s particular interests.